folksgl/.dotfiles/README.md

 - bin/
 - Zsh

-The repository should be cloned into your home directory and will already be hidden since the repository name includes the "." prefix.
-Your "real" dotfiles will be here.
-They will need to have a ".symlink" that the bootstrap.sh script will use to symlink dotfiles you wish to track in your home directory.
+The repository should be cloned into your home directory (copy/pasting the installation commands will do this for you).
+Dotfiles you wish to keep track of should be located in the .dotfiles/dotfiles directory.
+They will need to have a ".symlink" extention that the bootstrap.sh script will use to symlink dotfiles you wish to track in your home directory.

 The bootstrap.sh script will do all of the setup, so that installation on a new machine is as streamlined as possible.
-It is set up to be modular, so adding a new dotfile to your collection will only involve adding the .symlink file to the repository and doing any extra setup you need in an additional function call in bootstrap.sh.
+It is set up to be modular, so adding a new dotfile to your collection will only involve adding the .symlink file to the repository.
+If additional setup needs to be done, an additional function call in bootstrap.sh will need to be added.

 ## Installation
 ```sh